-Now that we have an idea of how React and Redux work together, we will explore how to go about writing tests for an existing React and Redux application.
-We will then configure continuous integration with CircleCI, to automate the testing and ensure that any new code we add does not break the existing functionality.
+In this tutorial, I will lead you through setting up a sample React and Redux application and writing tests for it.
+I will show you how to configure continuous integration with CircleCI to automate the testing and ensure that any new code you add does not break the existing functionality.

 Getting started

-Before adding the tests, we need to explore what the app currently does.
-The best way to do this is to clone the app and run it locally.
-Let’s run the following commands to clone the application, install its dependencies, and finally run it:
+Before adding the tests, you need to find out what the app does.
+The best way to do that is to clone the app and run it locally.
+To clone the application and install its dependencies, run:

 npm install